DACA Recipient Sues U.S. Government After He Is Detained By Immigration Authorities

 ICE spokeswoman Rose Richeson said Ramirez is a "self-admitted gang member," NPR's Hansi Lo Wang reported.

-Ramirez's attorney Ethan Dettmer said his client "unequivocally denies," that assertion.
+One of Ramirez's attorneys, Ethan Dettmer, said his client "unequivocally denies," that assertion.

 "While in custody, he was repeatedly pressured by U.S. Immigration and Customs Enforcement agents to falsely admit gang affiliation.
 The statement issued tonight by U.S. Immigration and Customs Enforcement is not accurate," Dettmer said.